Please contact us if you don’t find the answer to your question here.

 A. You should directly contact your barrister if you want to make a complaint.

 Your barrister should provide you with a copy of their complaints procedure when they accept your instructions.
-The complaints procedure contains the information you require to make a complaint and also information about what to do if you are unhappy about the way your barrister handles that complaint.
+The complaints procedure contains the information you require to make a complaint and information about what to do if you are unhappy about the way your barrister handles that complaint.

 The Direct Access Portal cannot action complaints against barristers.